 Consequences Of Falls In The Elderly

-Above, we mentioned that 25 percent of the elderly will fall each year.
+Above, we mentioned that 25 percent of the elderly will fall each year, so it’s a pretty common problem.
 Some of them will be lucky enough to bounce back without harm.
-But for most, after a fall, the likelihood of falling again doubles.
+But for most, after a fall, the likelihood of future falls doubles.
 This can be scary for older adults to think about, and the fear may, unfortunately, prohibit them from living an active independent lifestyle.

 There are many consequences that may happen when an elderly person falls.
 Most injuries are the result of weak muscles, brittle bones, and fragile joints.
 Hips and wrists are the most common broken bones in the elderly.